Access token and SSH keys

 4. Click the New SSH key button.

-5. In the 'Title' field type in a descriptive label for the new key.
+5. In the 'Title' field, enter a descriptive label for the new key.
 For example, if you're using your work Mac, you could call it "work-Mac".

 6. In the 'Key' field, paste your SSH key.